google/graphicsfuzz/docs/summer-of-code-ideas/2019-JiradetOunjai.md

 ### Enhancement for Reducer
-To remove code fragment injected by the generator, we use reducer to reduce the variant shader into a very small and simple shader that is still inducing a bug.
-GraphicsFuzz' reducer basically finds the interesting code fragment to be removed based on the reducer opportunities.
-Currently, we have sufficiently large set of reducer opportunities that can shrink a variant shader significantly.
+To remove code fragment injected by the generator, we use reducer to shrink the variant shader into a very small and simple shader that is still inducing a bug.
+GraphicsFuzz' reducer essentially finds the interesting code fragment to be removed based on the reducer opportunities.
+Currently, we have sufficiently large set of reducer opportunities that can significantly reduce a variant shader.
 However, there were areas need improvement.
 The following PRs involve adding new reducer opportunities to the GraphicsFuzz's reducer aiming to help reducer reducing GLSL shaders more efficient:

 [#477](https://github.com/google/graphicsfuzz/pull/477): Add tests for Simplify